 Q. How many cards can Hyper Plan handle?

 A. It depends on your computer.
-But we have tested it with 40,000 cards, and it still worked!
-If you have more than a 1,000 cards we would be interested to hear what you are using Hyper Plan for.
+There is no hard-wired limit.
+We have tested it with 40,000 cards, and it still worked!

 Q. Can I read in data from other applications?

 A. Yes, Hyper Plan can read in CSV (comma separated value) files.
 Many applications can export CSV files.

 Q. Can I use Hyper Plan to present my plans?

 A. Yes!
 Please see our notes on how to present your plan.

 Q. Can I use Hyper Plan to create a timeline?